DRep-Collective/Landing/docs/proposals/DRep-Ecosystem-Mapping-30-Mar-2025.md

 #### Does this proposal align to the Product Roadmap and Roadmap Goals?*
 Please click [`here`](https://productcommittee.docs.intersectmbo.org/committee-outcomes/2025-cardanos-roadmap/2025-proposed-cardano-roadmap#scaling-the-l1-engine) to see details of the Product Roadmap.
 ```
 It supports the product roadmap.
 ```

 #### Please explain how your proposal supports [above selection].*
 ```
 Our proposal is a governance tool that helps DReps and delegates coordinate, communicate and share knowledge.
 It allows the delegate to filter through all self-reporting DReps in order to narrow down their respective DRep field to find a matching or near-matching candidate providing them with a starting point to liquid democracy on Cardano.
+It uses a simple modular design supported by the proposed CIP-1007.
+It optimizes the performance of the blockchain by helping create a database for anyone to use.
+It uses a two credential method of verification to make sure the data is accurate and stays soul-bounded to the user of whatever credential may be implemented.
+This is a novel use case that builds on previous CIP's.
+Hardly any research needs to be done at this time.
+More social research irrelevant to this proposal will need to be done after the implementation of the DRep collective.
 ```

 #### Does your proposal align to any of the categories listed below?*